CodeWithEmil/CodeWithEmil/README.md

 <br>

 ## 🥑 About Me
-&emsp;🌉 I'm currently working on building useful apps with wonderful UI.
+&emsp;🌉 I'm working on building useful and amazing apps with wonderful UI.

 &emsp;🧠 I'm currently learning about HandsOnTable data grid.